By Rick Steves and Gene Openshaw

 If the acqua alta appears during your visit, you'll see the first puddles in the center of paved squares, pooling around the limestone grates at the square's lowest point.
 These grates cover cisterns that long held Venice's only source of drinking water.
 That's right: Surrounded by the lagoon and beset by constant flooding, this city had no natural source of fresh water.
 For centuries, residents carried water from the mainland with much effort and risk.
 In the ninth century, they devised a way to collect rainwater by using paved, cleverly sloped squares as catchment systems, with limestone filters covering underground clay tubs.

-Underwater "mobile" gates are being built on the floor of the sea at the entrances of the three inlets where the open sea enters Venice's lagoon.
-When the seawater rises above a certain level, air will be pumped into the gates, causing them to rise and shut out the Adriatic.
-The first gates are already installed, and the project is scheduled to finish by 2020.
-Will it work?
-Time…and tides…will tell.
+Underwater "mobile" gates are being built on the floor of the sea at the three inlets where the open sea enters Venice's lagoon.
+When the seawater rises above a certain level, the gates will rise and shut out the Adriatic.
+The first gates are already installed but, in good Italian fashion, corruption and scandal have surrounded the project.
+Combined with technical challenges, the completion date continues to get pushed into the future – the lastest estimate is 2021.
+You can learn more about the project on the MOSE website.

 Gene Openshaw is the co-author of the Rick Steves Venice guidebook.